jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/Cplusplus_api.rst

 get property value as integer (int64).
 You can pass nullptr to error, but if given, the following error codes are set (0 = O.K.)
+Though AVSValue in Avisynth does not support int64_t (as of December 2021), you can freely use int64_t frame property values in plugins.
+Internally there is no special 32 bit integer version, only 64 bit integer exists.

+Possible error codes defined in Avisynth.h:

 ::